My Main Page with Links to My Other

 · It will hurt present accomplishments.

-The same people who would fight a wage subsidy almost to death say little about corporate welfare, home mortgage deductions, pension transfers, and so on.
+Those fighting wage subsidies say little about corporate welfare, home mortgage deductions, and pension transfers.

-One counterargument claims that a there should be a public jobs program.
-But jobs programs are busy work.
+One counterargument claims there should be public jobs programs.
+But jobs programs are often busy work.
 Private sector work contributes more and better goods.
-The overwhelming majority of social goods come into existence through childrearing efforts and private work force efforts.
-The autonomy and dignity of the worker is better served by the private sector.
-Finds mistakes in other methods: Public sector jobs are alienating and unproductive.
-Plus public sector work would cost more.
+The majority of social goods come into existence through child rearing efforts and private work force efforts.
+The autonomy and dignity workers is better served by the private sector.
+Plus public sector work costs more.

-Another claims that training should be a higher priority.
+Another claims training should be a higher priority.
 But most jobs don’t require a large amount of training, especially at the lower ends.
-And they won’t in the future despite what fear mongers in the education racket think.
-A large amount of research suggests that job-training programs accomplish little in general and have little impact on wages.
-Douglass J. Besharov and Karen N. Gardiner elsewhere report three controlled studies of training programs that suggest that non-participants in a control group are only one to five percent more likely to be on welfare than participants in job training programs.
+And they will not in the future despite what fear mongers in the education racket think.
+Most of the same everyday jobs must be done, no matter how much high-tech training we have.
+Research suggests that job-training programs accomplish little in general and have little impact on wages.
+Douglass J. Besharov and Karen N. Gardiner report elsewhere that three controlled studies of training programs that suggest non-participants in a control group are only one to five percent more likely to be on welfare than participants in job training programs.
 Job skills training is best decided by employers and employees, not politicians.
-Training programs make debt payments larger than they would otherwise be.
+Training programs make student debt payments larger than they would otherwise be.
 They reduce the amount of capital available for private investments.
 They waste citizens' time and money.
 Job training gives the impression of caring.
-It fits in with ideals about education, but it does not match ideals of truth and goodness.
+It fits in with ideals about education, but it does not match ideals of goodness.

-One decent counterargument is that the subsidy would distort employer decisions.
-The counterargument to that is that the employee is the primary beneficiary of the subsidy, not the employer.
-Distortions would be minor compared to the benefits of the subsidy.
+One decent counterargument claims the subsidy would distort employer decisions.
+The counterargument to that: The employee is the primary beneficiary of the subsidy, not the employer.
+Distortions would be minor compared to benefits.

-Another line of thinking claims that the subsidy would increase inflation and tighten labor markets, a terrible counterargument.
+Another line of thinking asserts the subsidy would increase inflation and tighten labor markets--a terrible counterargument.
 Tighter labor markets are good!
-They increase the total employment and increase wages at the expense of the profits of rich people, which is the real reason rich people loath tight labor markets.
-“Labor markets are too tight” is a euphemism for unemployment is too low to serve the desires of rich people.
+They increase total employment and increase wages at the expense of the profits of wealthy individuals--the real reason rich people loath tight labor markets.
+“Labor markets are too tight” is a euphemism for unemployment is too low to serve the wealth of rich individuals.
 Tighter labor markets—the real free markets!—force employers to compete for employees rather than employees engaging in mutually destructive competitions with each other.
-In any event monetary and fiscal policies primarily control inflation and labor markets.
-A loosening due to greater incentives to work and to work more hours will offset any minor tightening of labor markets.
-As for inflation, a slight increase in inflation would no harm.
+(In any event, monetary and fiscal policies primarily control inflation and labor markets.)

-intervene in power markets, but fiscal and monetary policies are interventions
+Some claim we should never intervene in power markets, but fiscal and monetary policies are interventions into the

-The best counterargument is that the subsidy is inadequately targeted—the one counterargument that dooms wage subsidies to not being the best alternative.
-For more on the knockout counterargument read True Security.
-The author's claims about social factors are also not well supported.
-His method of funding the wage subsidy—with a 2.5 percent increase in the payroll tax—is also a bad idea.
+The best counterargument, however, is the subsidy poorly targets individuals—the one counterargument that perhaps dooms wage subsidies to not being the best alternative.
+For more on the knockout counterargument, read True Security.
+Phelps claims about social factors are also not well supported, and his method of funding the wage subsidy—with a 2.5 percent increase in the payroll tax—is also a bad idea.
 Recommended.
 208p 1999 (H)

 My Main Page with Links to My Other Book Reviews